CompOmics/compomics.github.io/xilmass/_posts/2019-04-16-31xilmassparameterscli.md

 **Scoring related parameters are as following:**

+`consider_neutrallosses`: Allows including peaks for neutral losses while scoring.
+0: No neutral losses are taken into account; 1: Water losses for D/E/S/T and ammonia losses for K/N/Q/R if there is a parent ion in both cases (only singly charged); 2: All water losses are considered (including doubly charged).

 `fragMode`: Fragmentation modes are as follows: HCD (b and y ions also a2); CID (b and y ions), ETD (c and z ions).